rvm/rvm1-ansible/README.md

 ## Requirements

+Potentially, any Linux/Unix system supported by Ansible and satisfying the [RVM prerequisites](https://rvm.io/rvm/prerequisites) should work.

+Compatibility with Linux distributions based on Debian, Ubuntu or Redhat families is actively tested.

+The continuous integration setup of this project currently covers following platforms:
-- Tested on CentOS 6 and 7
+- CentOS 6, 7 and 8
-- Tested on Debian 8 and 9
+- Debian 8, 9 and 10
-- Tested on Ubuntu 14.04 and 16.04
+- Ubuntu 14.04, 16.04, 18.04 and 20.04

 ## Ansible galaxy